JackXueIndiana/Presum-Test-Results/README.md

 # Presum-Test-Results
-The last week we tried to reproduce the results reported by Yang Liu et al., (https://arxiv.org/abs/1908.08345), on using pretrained BERT model to extractively summarize the text.<b/>
+The last week we tried to reproduce the results reported by Liu and Lapata, (https://arxiv.org/abs/1908.08345), on using pretrained BERT model to extractively summarize the text.<b/>
 Here is their result:<b/>

 BERTSUMEXT 43.25 20.24 39.63<b/>